Kansas City Athletic Club

-The Kansas City Athletic Club is an athletic club and gentlemen's club in downtown Kansas City, Missouri.
-Notable members have included President Harry S. Truman and others.
+The Kansas City Athletic Club was an athletic club and gentlemen's club in downtown Kansas City, Missouri.
+Notable members included President Harry S. Truman and others.

 Founding

 The club was founded in 1887 by Arthur E. Stillwell as the Fairmount Cycling Club, a bicycling club in Fairmount Park in Kansas City.
 In 1893, the club changed its name to the Kansas City Athletic Club.
 In the early 20th century, it was nationally known for fielding championship Amateur Athletic Union teams.

 Amateur basketball

 Beginning in the early 1900s, the club's amateur basketball team, the Blue Diamonds, became a nationally known powerhouse, notably after defeating the Buffalo Germans in 1905 - the de facto national basketball champion who had won the championship at the 1904 World's Fair in St. Louis.
 Phog Allen was one of the club's team's star players.
 The Blue Diamonds defeated both the University of Kansas in its 1898-99 inaugural season and the University of Missouri in its 1906-07 inaugural season.

 In the 1920s, at a time when universities, corporate sponsored teams, and private clubs all competed in the same bracket, the club played in six national championship games: